Shalpykovaaliia/OOP/src/README.md

 @DONE

+@TODO
+borrow book
+    view - to be done
+    logic - to be done

-@TODO - dashboard put button allowing user to borrow book . inputting book id and borrower .show only available book and put partial search by book name
+dashboard put button allowing user to borrow book . inputting book id and borrower . show only available book and put partial search by book name

+@TODO
+return book
+    view -  done
+    logic to be done

+@TODO  - overdued books notification . notify evertyime system boots up. only once.
+Overdued books should have a log if it is notified via SMS or not.
+To prevent double sending

 @TODO - after login set the CUrrent User Login object.